Saskatchewan Highway 905

 Highway 905 is a provincial highway in the far north region of the Canadian province of Saskatchewan.
-It runs from Highway 102 to Stony Rapids.
+It runs from the CanAm Highway (Highway 102) to Stony Rapids.
 It is about 469 km long and is entirely unpaved.
-A 185 km section between Points North Landing and Black Lake is a seasonal winter road.

 History

 Highway 905 was originally designated as Highway 105, but was renumbered in the early 1980s as part of the establishment of the 900-series highways.
 In the late 1990s, the winter road between Points North Landing Black Lake was constructed, resulting Highway 964 being renumbered and Highway 905 ending at Stony Rapids.

 Route description

 Highway 905 begins at Highway 102, about 22 km southwest of Southend.
 The highway heads in a northerly direction passing by, and providing access to, Davin Lake Recreation Site, Courtenay Lake Recreation Site, Geikie River Recreation Site, Wollaston Lake Barge Ferry at Hidden Bay on Wollaston Lake, and Wollaston Lake Recreation Site before coming to an intersection with a road that goes to Rabbit Lake mine and Collins Bay on Wollaston Lake.
 This intersection is about 242 km from Highway 102.

 After this intersection, Highway 905 takes a northwesterly route, passing through Points North Landing about 33 km from the intersection, and continues to the former Highway 964 near Black Lake.
-From there, it heads west to Stony Rapids, which is only 82 km south of the Northwest Territories.
+From there, it heads west to Stony Rapids, which is only 82 km south of the Northwest Territories border.

 Points North Landing is about 297 km north of Southend and marks where the road used to end.
 Points North Landing serves as a permanent camp providing services for the many exploration companies searching for uranium in the area.
 It is also the location of Points North Landing Airport.